How Should Your Business Respond To Rising Coronavirus Concerns

 Educate Your Employees

 The best way to educate your customers is to make sure your employees are informed as well.
 Undergoing training on proper hygiene will go a long way to prevent the spread of any contact-born viruses.
 This includes 20-second hand washing, hand sanitizing, and avoiding hand contact.

-Here are a couple of tips on how to approach your team when speaking to them about the coronavirus.
+Here are a couple of tips on approaching your team when speaking to them about the coronavirus.

 Do Daily Updates

+a.
 Information is being updated faster than we can catch up.
-It's important to be on top of what the CDC and government inform us on.
-By doing daily updates you are keeping your employees informed accurately and in turn relaying the best information back to your clients.
+It's essential to be on top of what the CDC and government inform us on.
+By doing daily updates, you are keeping your employees informed accurately and, in turn, relaying the best information back to your clients.

 Beware Of Hype

+a.
 News outlets love showcasing the best headlines that will garner them the most clicks.
-These headlines provoke unneeded overreaction that increases misinformation in the public.
+These headlines provoke unnecessary overreaction that increases misinformation in public.
 Try to keep the hype over these news headlines under control and bring everyone into more reasonable expectations.